innerr/ticat/README.md

  └─────────────────────────────────────────────────────┘
 ```

-### `ticat`: easily share the parts, and share the assembled workflows
+### **ticat**: easily share the parts, and share the assembled workflows
 Sometimes the pipelined-command could be a bit long,
-in `ticat` we could save the pipeline(alias: flow) in a heartbeat,
+in **ticat** we could save the pipeline(alias: flow) in a heartbeat,
-use the saved one in other pipeline as a new command,
+then we could use the saved one in other flow as a new command,
-and the most important, you could easily distribute the code so your workmate could get and run it in no time.
+and the most important, we could easily distribute the code so our workmate could get and run it in no time.
 ```
  ┌──────────────────────────────────────────────────────────────┐
  │         Modules                             Flows            │